 About the Course

 Craig Wallace is an adjunct professor at UBC, and has been teaching the fourth year class of Legal Aspects Of Engineering Practice for many years.
 Other lawyers who share in teaching the course are: Marc MacEwing, Seema Lal, Vanessa Reakes, and Matthew Wansink.
+The course CIVL 402 is now titled “Professionalism and Law in Civil Engineering,” and our reference to it relates to the legal aspects of the course (CIVL 402B).

 This is a lectures-only course, which reviews the legal aspects of Civil Engineering practice.
 Please refer to the Course Material and Lecture Schedule for a breakdown of topics.
 We use the textbook, Practical Law of Architecture, Engineering, and Geoscience, 3rd Canadian Edition, Samuels, Brian M. and Sanders, Doug R., Toronto: Prentice Hall, 2015.
 The lectures are split among certain lawyers within our firm, based on their areas of expertise.
 The course culminates with an examination to which all of the lecturing lawyers contribute questions based on the content of their lectures.